Are you thinking of becoming a homesteader?

 They are also great for being frugal.

 I’ll buy a whole ham sometimes from the store when they’ve marked them down on Manager’s Special.
 I did this the other day, as a matter of fact.
-I bought a 12-pound ham for around $5.
+I bought a 12-pound ham.
 You can’t beat that.

-So now I really need a meat slicer so I can have tons of sandwich meat to feed my sandwich addiction for very little money.
+Now I really need a meat slicer so I can have lots of sandwich meat to feed my sandwich addiction for very little money.

-Well, now that I’ve gotten on a sandwich kick, this is the meat slicer I hope to buy in the very near future.
+Well, now that I’ve gotten on a sandwich kick.

 Outdoor Homesteading Tools